What if payphones could double as a wifi-hotspots? Or offer video chatting? With Public Utility Challenge, they can and will.

 Public Utility Challenge is dedicated to improving public infrastructure through open source challenges, and for their first project, they are focusing on the payphone.
 To reinvent the payphone and make it relevant for the 21st Century, Public Utility Challenge is currently sourcing proposals from designers, engineers, architects, and others in the Innovative Payphone Project design challenge.

-IVY member Steven Aitkenhead, Director of Engagement for Public Utility Challenge, sat down with IVY Magazine to talk about his efforts and the upcoming design challenge.
-If you would like to learn more or submit to the Innovative Payphone Project by May 26, 2016, visit the Public Utility Challenge Website.
+IVY member Steven Aitkenhead, Director of Engagement for Public Utility Challenge, sat down with IVY Magazine to talk about his efforts on the design challenge.
+If you would like to learn more, visit the Public Utility Challenge Website.

 Steven is an IVY Member (NYC).
 Connect and collaborate with him here.